 The mushroom sauce recipe is at the end of these instructions.

-Add 1 tbsp of salt to a boiling stock pot of water.
+Add 1 tablespoon of salt to a boiling stock pot of water.
 Peel yam, potatoes, and carrot then cut them into slices of equal size.
 Peeling before boiling removes some of the starch.
 Lower heat, add everything to the boiling water, and cover.
 When you can push a fork easily through the thicker pieces, remove contents to a colander to cool and drain.
-Carrots will take longer, they should be absolutely “smooshy” when they’re ready.
+Carrots will take longer, they should be absolutely "smooshy" when they're ready.
 After everything has cooled, remove any bruised or blemished parts.
-Reserve the water, you’ll use it to boil these dumplings — then later make a quick mushroom sauce.
+Reserve the water, you'll use it to boil these dumplings — then later make a quick mushroom sauce.

 YOU DON'T OWN A RICER?

 A ricer makes the perfect texture for this type of dough.
 I think it's a must-have tool in the kitchen.
 It extrudes dense tubers into a light, smooth starch while removing any extra fiber.
 Don't skimp, go out and buy a good one.
 Rice yam, carrot, and potato slices in alternate layers into a mixing bowl.
 Discard any fiber that remains in the ricer.
 The texture should be a little dry and airy.